cassava/repoctl/README.md

 The **repoctl** program helps you manage your local repository of Pacman packages (as found on Arch Linux and derivatives).
-It is especially useful when used together with tools such as [cower](https://github.com/falconindy/cower), that help you find and download AUR packages.
+It is especially useful when used together with tools such as [cower](https://github.com/falconindy/cower), that help you find and download AUR packages, although repoctl can download too. :-)

 The repoctl program is distributed under the [MIT License](LICENSE).

 ### Installation
 The recommended method is to install the `repoctl` package from [AUR](https://aur.archlinux.org/packages/repoctl), as this package installs other useful files, such as the Zsh completion script.

 Alternatively, if you have [Go](https://golang.org) installed:
 ```sh
 go get -u github.com/cassava/repoctl
 cd $GOPATH/src/github.com/cassava/repoctl